nyc apartment decorating tips and ideas on a budget

 Don’t be afraid to go big when it comes to using mirrors in a small room.
 This will create the illusion of depth.

 Use mirrors even in the bedroom and kitchen.
-Some great areas to place a mirror is facing a window, in the entryway, along a narrow hallway, or above a fireplace.
+Some great areas to place a mirror are mirror facing a window, in the entryway, along a narrow hallway, or above a fireplace.

 12. Pick mirrored and acrylic furniture